Undertale-Wildfire/combat-demo/README.md

 # Undertale Wildfire Combat Demo

-This is the full source code for v1.11 of the Undertale Wildfire Combat Demo.
+This is the full source code for v1.12 of the Undertale Wildfire Combat Demo.
 It is provided as-is, to do with as you like.
 Any future releases will be added here as separate commits.

 ## Usage

-This project should be used with GameMaker 2024.11.
-Ensure runtime 2024.11.0.227 is installed - the version the IDE installs by default, 2024.11.0.226, contains a compiler bug that prevents the game from successfully running.
+This project should be used with GameMaker 2024.13.

 Documentation for some of the game's internal systems is available in the `docs/` directory.
 If more support is needed, contact @pythonb5 on Discord.